Home / Wind / How Do Wind Turbines Operate? Step By Step Guide

 • Cut-out speed: Speed at which the turbine shuts down for safety

 Because wind conditions change, turbines do not produce constant power.
 Instead, their performance is measured using a capacity factor, which reflects actual energy output over time.
+To better understand the fundamentals, you can learn how wind energy works from the U.S. Department of Energy, which explains the science behind wind power in a simple and reliable way.

 Onshore and Offshore Wind Turbines